Junior doctors are currently in a pay dispute with the NHS involving strike action.

 Covering for junior colleagues during periods of strike action is clearly extra-contractual so you are not obliged to agree to redeployment from your usual role.

 Where an employer wishes to redeploy you to a role that would require you to ‘act down’ (i.e. provide cover for a junior colleague), they will need your explicit agreement, including on the rate at which this work will be paid.
-If you choose to cover such work, you should ensure that you are paid at the appropriate rates outlined in the BMA consultant rate card.
+Please see our guidance above on acting down to cover junior doctors on strike.

 On the day of strike action, certain activities that you would usually be undertaking as Direct Clinical Care (DCC), such as a theatre list, or some forms of Supporting Professional Activity (SPA), like teaching trainees, may need to be cancelled because it cannot operate during industrial action.
 Where this occurs, you still cannot be redeployed to other forms of DCC activity that you are not job planned to be delivering, unless you agree to it.